carbon-language/carbon-lang/docs/design/README.md

 ### Name lookup

-The general principle of Carbon name lookup is that we look up names in all relevant places, and report an error if the name is found to refer to more than one different entity.
+The general principle of Carbon name lookup is that we look up names in all relevant scopes, and report an error if the name is found to refer to more than one different entity.
 So Carbon requires disambiguation by adding qualifiers instead of doing any [shadowing](https://en.wikipedia.org/wiki/Variable_shadowing) of names.
 For an